Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Why this was the #1 song of 1990

 Because 1990 loved songs that felt reassuring without being boring, and “Hold On” absolutely nailed that balance.
-It’s polished, uplifting, vocally rich, and built around a chorus that sounds like it was engineered to survive endless radio repetition.
+It is polished, uplifting, vocally rich, and built around a chorus that sounds like it was engineered to survive endless radio repetition.
 Wilson Phillips took California-pop harmony tradition and updated it for the moment: shinier production, stronger percussion, and enough emotional directness to make the song feel personal instead of just pretty.

 Gen X Rewind